imaolo/attention-is-all-you-need-tinygrad/README.md

-Benchmark the transformer architecture from the paper "Attention Is All You Need" in pytorch and tinygrad, on M-Series macbook.
+Benchmark the transformer architecture from the paper "Attention Is All You Need" in pytorch and tinygrad.
+Written for M-Series macbooks.